mohamedattahri/rst/README.md

 ### Options

-`OPTIONS` requests are implicitely supported by all endpoints
+`OPTIONS` requests are implicitly supported by all endpoints.

 ### Cache